The Day Lily

 A recent trend in hybridizing is to focus on tetraploid plants, with thicker petal substance and sturdier stems.
 Until this trend took root, nearly all daylilies were diploid.
 “Tets,” as they are called by aficionados, have double the number of chromosomes as a diploid plant.
 Hemerocallis fulva ‘Europa’, H. fulva ‘Kwanso’, H. fulva ‘Kwanso Variegata,’ H. fulva ‘Kwanso Kaempfer,’ H. fulva var. maculata, H. fulva var. angustifolia ,and H. fulva ‘Flore Pleno’ are all triplods which cannot set seed and are reproduced solely by underground runners (stolons) and division.
 Usually referred to as a “double,” meaning producing flowers with double the usual number of petals (e.g. , daylily ‘Double Grapette’), ‘Kwanzo’ actually produces triple the usual number of petals.

 The flowers of some species are edible and are used in Chinese cuisine.
 They are sold (fresh or dried) in Asian markets as gum jum or golden needles or yellow flower vegetables .
 They are used in hot and sour soup, Day Lily soup, Buddha’s delight, and moo shu pork.
 The young green leaves and the tubers of some (but not all) species are also edible.
 The plant has also been used for medicinal purposes.
-Care must be used as some species can be toxic.
+Care must be used as some species can be to some an allergenic.